marinasundstrom/todo-app/docs/design.md

 * **Repositories** purpose is to retrieve and persist Aggregates (Aggregate Roots).

+* **Services** are units that perform some function - much like services performed by people in real life.

 * **Feature** is a distinctive piece of functionality within the application.
 What defines the feature is the area it deals with.
 Structurally, it is a logical grouping of artifacts that participate in that feature, like Requests, Handlers, Controllers etc.

 * **Requests** represents a request that is being made to the application.
 They are divided into the sub types _Commands_ or a _Queries_.
 There can only be one handler of a specific request.